confetti-framework/docs/requests.md

             return outcome.Html("Username:" + name)
         },
     }

 More information about receiving a parameter, see: [Route Parameters](/docs/{{version}}/route-parameters)

-#### Accessing The Request Via Route Closures
+### Accessing The Request Via Route Closures

 You can also receive the `request` interface on a route Closure.
 Lanvard inject the incoming request into the Closure when it is executed:

     Get("/", func(request inter.Request) inter.Response {
         //
     })

-### net http.Request
+### Original Request

-If you need to use net http.request for a library, or you want information that is only available in the original Golang request.
+If you need to use `net.Request` for a library, or you want information that is only available in the original Golang request.
 Then you can retrieve it by the `Source` method:

     request.Source().URL.Scheme

 ### Request Path & Method

 The `inter.Request` instance provides a variety of methods for examining the HTTP request for your application.
 We will discuss a few of the most important methods below.

 #### Retrieving The Request Path

 The `Path` method returns the request's path information.
 So, if the incoming request is targeted at `http://domain.com/foo/bar`, the `Path` method will return `foo/bar`:

     path := request.Path()

 #### Retrieving The Request URL

 To retrieve the full URL for the incoming request you may use the `Url` or `FullUrl` methods.
 The `Url` method will return the URL without the query string, while the `FullUrl` method includes the query string:

     // Without Query String...
     url := request.Url()